docQodly/docs/docs/api/$asArray.md

 ---

-## Overview

-The `$asArray` endpoint allows you to receive the results of a query in an array format instead of the default JSON object format.
-This can be particularly useful when working with data collections in environments that expect array structures.

 ## Functionality

 ### Definition

-To receive the response in an array, you need to add `$asArray=true` to your REST request.
+The `$asArray` endpoint allows you to receive the results of a query in an array format instead of the default JSON object format.
 This will modify the structure of the response to be an array of entities rather than a JSON object with metadata and entity details.

 ### Syntax